How do you fix sleep apnea

 Oral appliances are a popular alternative to CPAP.
 They are custom-fitted by a dentist or orthodontist and worn during sleep.

-These devices work by moving the lower jaw forward or holding the tongue in place.
+These devices move the lower jaw forward or hold the tongue in place.
 This helps keep the airway open, reducing the occurrence of apneas.

 Lifestyle Changes and Positional Therapy